AndreaPontrandolfo/eslint-plugin-fsecond/docs/rules/no-inline-interfaces.md

 - Variable type annotations
 - Function parameter type annotations (including destructured parameters)
-- Function return type annotations
+- Function return type annotations (only when `checkReturnTypes: true`)

 The rule will flag object literals even when they appear within: